Elon Musk Says Twitter Deal Is 'On Hold,' Citing Spam Accounts

 Elon Musk tweeted on Friday morning that his deal to take control of Twitter is currently “on hold,” but that he is “still committed to acquisition.”

 The reason for the delay?
-Musk wants to confirm Twitter’s claim that spam and fake accounts make up less than five percent of the platform’s users.
+Musk claims he wants to confirm Twitter’s claim that spam and fake accounts make up less than five percent of the platform’s users.

 Twitter deal temporarily on hold pending details supporting calculation that spam/fake accounts do indeed represent less than 5% of usershttps://t.co/Y2t0QMuuyn